Invest in Teachers – Transform Education

 Because this is only the beginning.

-Workshop with several university professors and about 30 future teachers at the École Normale Supérieure (ENS) in Bujumbura, February 2025.
+Workshop with several university professors and 35 future teachers at the École Normale Supérieure (ENS) in Bujumbura, February 2025.

-During my 4 months in Burundi, more than 300 teachers have attended my workshops.
-I have worked with elementary schools, high schools and universities where future teachers are being trained.
+During my 4 months in Burundi, more than 300 teachers attended my workshops.
+I have worked with elementary schools, high schools, and universities, where future teachers are being trained.

 In Burundi, there is almost no public money for teacher training.
 Once you leave university, you are on your own.
 In fact, teachers in public schools have to pay if they want additional training.
 Which, of course, nobody does.
-When you earn less than 100$ a month, and a liter of gas costs 3$ on the black market, you don’t spend money on a training that only improves the quality of your “product” – but doesn’t do anything to change your financial situation.
+When you earn less than $100 a month, and a liter of gas costs $3 on the black market, you don’t spend money on a training that may improve your teaching – but won’t change your financial reality.

 There are no free resources, no professional development programs, not even books teachers could consult.
-They swim by themselves in an empty aquarium.
+They swim by themselves in an empty sea.

 Yet it’s hard to find people who care about this – in Burundi and abroad.

-Of course, it is important to build schools and donate books and laptops.
+Of course, it is important to build schools and donate resources such as books and laptops.
 You can take pretty pictures of new school buildings and computer labs, and you can show exactly what the money was used for.
-Many communities in Burundi are extremely disadvantaged and lack even the most basic facilities and equipment.
-But if there are no qualified and inspiring teachers to guide students into the 21st century, all of these efforts won’t leave much of a mark.
+But if there are no qualified and inspiring teachers to guide students into the 21st century, all of these efforts will not last.

-And that’s why Alexis and I are working together now: to make a difference.
+And that’s why Alexis and I are now working together: to make a difference.

-Alexis Arakaza, Ingo Schoenleber and Dr. Floribert Dundaguza (from the right) at lunch after a workshop at the École Polyvalente Carolus Magnus in Kajaga, February 2025.
+Right to left: Alexis Arakaza, Ingo Schoenleber, Dr. Floribert Dundaguza and Néhémie Nduwimana at lunch after a workshop at the École Polyvalente Carolus Magnus in Kajaga, February 2025.

 Alexis is a rare find in Burundi.
-His quest to become a better teacher led him eventually to study at Vanderbilt University in Tennessee.
-As a Humphrey fellow he was enrolled in one-year program for English as a foreign Language, where he specialized in Social-Emotional Learning (SEL).
+His quest to become a better teacher led him to eventually study at Vanderbilt University in Tennessee.
+As a Humphrey Fellow he was enrolled in a one-year program for English as a foreign Language, where he specialized in Social-Emotional Learning (SEL).

 In 2022 he came back to Burundi to makes sure that students and teachers alike could benefit from what he learned abroad.
 In that sense, he’s a true patriot.

 When we met, he had just founded an NGO called TIES – Together for Inclusive Education and Solutions.
 We share a deep passion for teaching.
-We want to improve both students’ and teachers’ lives.
-We want to bring them closer together.
-So that they share the responsibility for what happens in the classroom – and in the future.
+We want to improve the lives of both students and teachers.
+To bring them closer together, so that they share the responsibility for what happens in the classroom – and into the future.

-Together, we want to do many more workshops and teacher trainings all over Burundi in the coming years.
-We want to train university staff and other trainers.
-We would like to organize conferences in order to create an active network of progressive teachers in Burundi.
+Together, we want to expand our reach, offering and enabling more workshops and teacher trainings throughout Burundi in the years to come.
+We aim to train university staff and other trainers, while organizing conferences to foster an active network of progressive educators across Burundi.

 Maybe that is how I’m supposed to help these people.